Ali Ahmed (soccer): International career

 In May 2023, Ahmed was listed on the Canada preliminary roster for the 2023 CONCACAF Nations League Finals.
 In June 2023, he was named to the final 23-man squad for the 2023 CONCACAF Gold Cup.
 Ahmed made his debut for Canada on June 27 in their tournament opener against Guadeloupe.
 In June 2024, Ahmed was named to Canada's squad for the 2024 Copa América.
+He scored his first goal for Canada in a friendly against Romania on September 5, 2025.

+In May 2026, Ahmed was named to Canada's squad for the 2026 FIFA World Cup.
+Ahmed helped Canada reach the semifinals of the 2024 Copa América in the country's first appearance at the tournament.